How can I see my content?

 If you want to see how your content looks before publishing it, you can preview a specific view right from Kentico Kontent.

-If you find small issues in your content (typos, etc.), you can even go in the other direction to edit content in Kentico Kontent directly from your app.
+If you find small issues in your content (typos, etc.), you can even edit content in Kentico Kontent directly.
+With Web Spotlight, you can quickly switch between preview and authoring and see your changes in a matter of seconds.

 Then you can be sure your content looks right and has a clear meaning to be ready for any context.